just-another-dude/sequence-operations/README.md

 It is important to note that the code may generate significant CPU load at times (relative to a regular home PC).

-# Terms and content of the Challenge
+# The Terms and Content of the Challenge
 Background information:
 You can choose the programming language you feel the most comfortable with.
 We expect that you can solve this within 1 hour.